Skip to content

 Businesses exist to solve problems for their clients.
 Your ideal client is the type of client your business was created to serve.

 The term “ideal” can be misleading.
 An ideal client is not a unicorn person who is the perfect customer.
 Sadly, unicorns don’t exist.
 (Sad face, I know.)
-Your ideal client is a potential customer with the combined attributes that complement what your business offers.
+Your ideal client is a potential client with the combined attributes that complement what your business offers.
 You wouldn’t offer wedding photography services to a married couple, for example.
 You need to make sure you have a specific ideal client profile in mind so you can evaluate qualified leads and better service your clients once they’re booked.

 As you set out to identify your ideal client, keep in mind that you’re not writing a dating profile for your customer that includes zero flaws and only perfection.
 Your marketing messages and marketing campaigns should reflect this.
 The people you want to work with have flaws, quirks, and personality traits that are not always the best—they’re human!
 But, aside from all of that, they are *your* people.